 Mislabeling causes unnecessary losses that result in rework, inventory instability, late delivery, and negative risk impact to Polaris' operations, dealers, and consumers.
-Receipt of mislabeled parts will negatively impact supplier PPM results/score cards.
+Receipt of mislabeled parts will negatively impact the supplier scorecard.
 Due to the severity and impact of the mislabeling issue, Polaris will seek escalating recovery fees in relation to mislabeled material (recovery fees are defined in the Supplier Business Practices Manual [SBPM]).